 (a) For the purpose of this Rule, "magnet wire coating" means the process of applying a coating of electrically insulating varnish or enamel to aluminum or copper wire for use in electrical machinery.

-(b) This Rule applies to the oven(s) of magnet wire coating operations.
+(b) This Rule applies to volatile organic compound emissions from the oven(s) of magnet wire coating operations.

 (c) With the exception stated in Paragraph (d) of this Rule, emissions of volatile organic compounds from any magnet wire coating oven subject to this Rule shall not exceed 2.2 pounds of volatile organic compounds per gallon of solids delivered to the coating applicator from magnet wire coating operations.